TheWidlarzGroup/react-native-notificated/docs/docs/examples/redux-example.md

 }
 ```

-Redux Example is a main component, where we apply redux `Provider`, `NotificationsProvider` and render our main component - `LoginForm`.<br/>
+Redux Example is the main component, where we apply redux `Provider`, `NotificationsProvider` and render `LoginForm` component.<br/>

 Let's check what happened here:

 - we imported `React` (of course), `store` (previously created), redux `Provider`, `LoginForm` component (previously created) and well known `createNotifications`
-- we didn't pick `useNotifications` hook, only `createNotification`, because we're not triggering notifications here
+- we didn't pick `useNotifications` hook.
+Only `createNotification`, because we're not triggering notifications here
-- because `NotificationsProvider` is applied on the same level as `LoginForm` we will have access to the notifications inside the form
+- because `NotificationsProvider` is applied on the same level as `LoginForm` we have access to the notifications inside the form

 <br/>